librespot-org/librespot/README.md

 This produces better compilation error messages than with the default configuration.

 ## Disclaimer
-Using this code to connect to Spotify's API is probably forbidden by them, and might result in your application key getting banned.
-Use at your own risk
+Using this code to connect to Spotify's API is probably forbidden by them.
+Use at your own risk.

 ## Contact
 Come and hang out on gitter if you need help or want to offer some.